dtu-qmcm/bayesian_statistics_for_computational_biology/course_materials/day-2-am-regression.md

 Formula-based modelling is a great fit for a wide Bayesian data analyses, provided that the data comes in tabular format.
 They don't work so well when the data is hard to squeeze into a single table.

+## More about regression

+[@gelmanRegressionOtherStories] a great source of regression tips and examples.